How To Make Milk Kefir Cheese

 Good lactic acid and bacterial cultures eat the lactose (milk sugars) out of the milk.
-The good bacteria produce probiotics from the sugars and make it 99% lactose-free.
+Good bacteria produce probiotics from sugars, making it 99% lactose-free.

 Furthermore, it lowers the pH, makes it tart, and causes the milk protein to thicken.

-Kefir is a pre-digested food because the bacteria digest the lactose during the fermentation process and before we eat it.
+Kefir is a pre-digested food because the bacteria digest the lactose during fermentation and before we eat it.

 As a result, it is easier for people to digest the milk kefir.

 Start With At Least Four Cups of Milk Kefir